 Farmworkers may face a number of other hazards due to being outside.
 The National Institute for Occupational Safety and Health's (NIOSH's) Workplace Safety and Health Topics page on Hazards to Outdoor Workers includes information on:

 Confined Space.
 Besides grain storage, farmworkers face dangers in entering other confined spaces such as:

-A NIOSH Alert publication, Preventing Deaths of Farm Workers, provides basic guidance.
+A NIOSH Alert publication, Preventing Deaths of Farm Workers in Manure Pits, provides basic guidance.
 In addition, OSHA's Safety and Health Topics page on Confined Space, provides further guidance on different types of confined spaces.